Forest of Bowland AONB Partnership

 The legal basis for processing your personal data, in accordance with Article 6 (1) of UK GDPR is:

-(c) Legal Obligation: the processing is necessary for you to comply with the law.
-You must reference the applicable legislation if you wish to rely on this basis for processing.
+(c) Legal Obligation: the processing is necessary for us to comply with the law.

 Where Lancashire County Council relies on UK GDPR Article 6 (c) it does so by virtue of the following legislation: